MatthewAThomas/Microcoded-CPU-Simulator/README.md

     - load loop: loop through the registers and any functional unit that loads from the databus - if signaled to, latch data from databus
     - if instruction is completed, fetch next instruction (Instruction Cycle); else execute next uOp

-## Running the Emulator
+## Running the Simulator
-Programs ran on the emulator are written in machine code.
+Programs ran on the simulator are written in machine code.
 The code is to be written to a text file located in the **programs** subdirectory.
 To load a program into memory, set its path in the load function in loader.c

 Formatting Programs: